KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 4, Images.md

 <img src="images/KBtopstukkenMemeEN.jpg" width="70%" align="right"/>

 *In this [series of 5 articles](index.md) I show the added value of putting images and metadata of [digitised collection highlights](https://www.kb.nl/galerij/digitale-topstukken) of the KB, national library of the Netherlands, into the Wikimedia infrastructure.
-By putting our collection highlights into Wikidata, Wikimedia Commons and Wikipedia, dozens of new functionalities have been added: now you can do things with this digital collection that were not possible before.*
+By putting our collection highlights into Wikidata, Wikimedia Commons and Wikipedia, dozens of new functionalities have been added.
+As a result of Wikifying this collection, you can now do things with these highlights that were not possible before.*

 In het vorige (derde) deel van deze vijfdelige Plein-serie heb ik 14 hulpstukken van het rechter mes uitgeklapt We zagen welke vernieuwende functionaliteiten er voor individuele topstukken beschikbaar zijn gekomen; denk aan losse beelden, bladopeningen, miniaturen & paginadetails, vrij herbruikbare video, audio en teksten, een smoelenboek of een interactieve stedenkaart.